felixlopz/hubrise-test-task/content/apps/livepepper/en/troubleshooting.md

 position: 4
 layout: documentation
 meta:
-  title: LivePepper Connection to HubRise Troubleshooting
+  title: Connect LivePepper to HubRise - Troubleshooting Guide
-  description: Instructions on how resolve connection issues.
+  description: Troubleshooting LivePepper connection with HubRise for your EPOS and other apps to work as a cohesive whole.
+Connect apps and synchronise your data.
 ---

 ## Verify Product Mapping